duedil-ltd/portainer/README.md

 ### Mesos Slave Dependencies

-Portainer will launch an ephemeral docker daemon on the, slave configured to work within the mesos sandbox provided.
+Portainer will launch an ephemeral docker daemon on the slave, configured to work within the mesos sandbox provided.
 This means the build artifacts left behind by docker (from `docker build`) will be cleaned out automatically by the mesos GC process.

 This means the Mesos slave nodes are required to have a `docker` executable installed, though the docker daemon does not need to be running.

-##### Docker Containerizer
+#### Docker Containerizer

 If you're using the [mesos docker integration](http://mesos.apache.org/documentation/latest/docker-containerizer/) you can specify the `--docker-executor-image` command line flag to specify the image to be used for building inside.
 If you're happy using a public image, you can use `--docker-executor-image=jpetazzo/dind`

 ## Building Images

-### 1. Upload the mesos executor
+#### 1. Upload the mesos executor

 Before being able to use portainer, you need to upload the executor code for mesos to launch on the slave nodes.
 You can build it using `make executor`.
 If you have any changes locally, the script will exit and warn you before doing anything.
 The archive will be build into `./dist/` and needs to be uploaded somewhere mesos can reach it (HDFS, S3, FTP, HTTP etc).

 Once you've uploaded that to somewhere.. save the full URL for later.

-### 2. Write your `Dockerfile`
+#### 2. Write your `Dockerfile`

 As mentioned above, the `Dockerfile`s used by portainer are almost identical to those used by docker itself.
 There are a few extra commands that can be used as metadata for portainer, one of which is required.